 Gumtree still gets 40M+ hits a month and their property section is popular with both landlords and tenants.

 Plus it allows you to list your property for FREE.

 One thing to note is that you may well generate more “bad” leads and get more responses from time wasters.

 Our final point in this section is word of mouth.
-This is a little more hands-on than simply creating a listing and waiting for the enquiry to come your way.
+This is a little more hands-on than simply creating a listing and waiting for the inquiry to come your way.

-Speak to your neighbours, talk to your friends the chances are someone will be looking for a place to rent.
-Another thing you can try is incentivising your current tenants to help you get new tenants.
+Speak to your neighbors, talk to your friends the chances are someone will be looking for a place to rent.
+Another thing you can try is incentivizing your current tenants to help you get new tenants.
 Maybe offer money off their last month’s rent.

-Listing on Rightmove and Zoopla is the ideal scenario, however, utilising as many channels as possible will help you get your property in front of as many people as possible.
+Listing on Rightmove and Zoopla is the ideal scenario, however, utilizing as many channels as possible will help you get your property in front of as many people as possible.

-Rent that is too high will likely scare off a number of tenants and make your tenant finding process longer and harder.
+Rent that is too high will likely scare off several tenants and make your tenant finding process longer and harder.

 Then we would recommend having a look at other rentals in your area on other listing websites (like Rightmove and Zoopla) and seeing what the average rent is for properties in the same area with similar amenities.

 A final method you could use to set your rental price is to talk to the professionals and see what they would rent your property out at.